ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R4.5** The RPP architecture MUST include loose coupling between the server and the client, allowing for non-coordinated introduction of non-breaking version changes on both sides.

 **R4.6** A RPP MUST have either a lenient validation mode, where unknown properties are ignored, or a strict validation mode, where unknown properties are treated as an error.
 The mode is up to client and server policy with mode signalling.”

-**R4.7** RPP MUST define a generic data model for representing DNS data, such as DNS records (A, AAAA, CNAME, MX, etc.) and their attributes.

 # Data Representation